inkstitch/inkstitch/collections/_docs/en/003-011-meander-fill.md

 Meander pattern scale||Scale the pattern (%)
 Expand               |![Expand example](/assets/images/docs/params-fill-expand.png)  |Expand the shape before stitching, to compensate for gaps between shapes.
 Smoothness           ||Smooth the stitch path.
 Smoothness linits how far the smoothed stitch path is allowed to deviate from the original path.
 Try low numbers like 0.2.
 Hint: a lower running stitch tolerance may be needed too.
+Clip path            ||Constrain stitching to the shape.
+Useful when smoothing and expand are used.
 Running stitch length||For meander fill this is the overall stitch length.
 Running stitch tolerance||All stitches must be within this distance from a path.
 A lower tolerance means stitches will be closer together.
 A higher tolerance means sharp corner may be rounded.
 Allow lock stitches  ||Enables lock stitches in only desired positions